MicrosoftDocs/sql-docs/docs/2014/relational-databases/replication/synchronize-subscriptions-replication.md

 ms.assetid: cbe13120-8dd9-4309-88dd-07a801c68f5f
 caps.latest.revision: 34
 author: "craigg-msft"
-ms.author: "rickbyh"
+ms.author: "craigg"
 manager: "jhubbard"
 ---
 # Synchronize Subscriptions (Replication)
   Subscriptions are synchronized by replication agents.
 The Distribution Agent synchronizes subscriptions to transactional and snapshot publications, and the Merge Agent synchronizes subscriptions to merge publications.
-You can use [!INCLUDE[ssManStudioFull](../../../includes/ssmanstudiofull-md.md)], replication stored procedures, and Replication Management Objects (RMO) to synchronize subscriptions and to control synchronization behavior.
+You can use [!INCLUDE[ssManStudioFull](../../includes/ssmanstudiofull-md.md)], replication stored procedures, and Replication Management Objects (RMO) to synchronize subscriptions and to control synchronization behavior.
 The following topics describe how synchronize subscriptions and specify synchronization options.

 ## In This Section